lepture/july/docs/index.rst

 This documentation is for people who are interested in Tornado, and who want the app feature in Tornado.
-However, it contains some useful information about Tornado(like Template) which may helps you.
+However, it contains some useful information about Tornado(like Template) which may help you.

 .. toctree::
     :maxdepth: 2